 The trek to explore Delicate Arch is a three-mile (4.8 km) uphill roundtrip that climbs to 480 feet (146m), passing some interesting monuments such as a wall of Ute Indian petroglyphs and Wolfe Ranch cabin.

-Arches National Park is one of the most stunning national parks in Utah and home to over 2,000 natural sandstone arches.
+Arches National Park is one of Utah’s most stunning national parks and home to over 2,000 natural sandstone arches.

 Activities in the park include canyoneering, hiking, climbing and horse riding.

 Delicate Arch is in Arches National Park, Moab, Utah.